mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 Indexes
 -------

-The Key or Primary Index is defined at the QiType.
-Secondary Indexes are defined at the QiStream.
+The Key or Primary Index is defined at the SdsType.
+Secondary Indexes are defined at the SdsStream.

 Secondary Indexes are applied to a single property; there are no compound secondary indexes.
-Only QiTypeCodes that can be ordered are supported for use in a secondary index.
+Only SdsTypeCodes that can be ordered are supported for use in a secondary index.

 Indexes are discussed in greater detail here: `Indexes <https://qi-docs-rst.readthedocs.org/en/latest/indexes.html>`__

-QiStream API
+SdsStream API
 ------------

-The REST APIs provide programmatic access to read and write Qi data.
-The APIs in this section interact with QiStreams.
-When working in .NET convenient Qi Client libraries are available.
-The ``IQiMetadataService`` interface, accessed using the ``QiService.GetMetadataService( )`` helper, defines the available functions.
-See `QiStreams <https://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for general
+The REST APIs provide programmatic access to read and write Sds data.
+The APIs in this section interact with SdsStreams.
+When working in .NET convenient Sds Client libraries are available.
+The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
+See `SdsStreams <https://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for general
-QiStream information.
+SdsStream information.

 ***********************